Renukakurhade/Medicine_Recommendation_System/README.md

 ## 4. templates
 - `index.html` : Frontend interface for the system.

-## 5. screenshots
-- Includes the screenshots of the project.

 # How to Run the Project
 To run the Medicine Recommendation System.
 ## 1. Install required Python libraries: